 You will gain insights into the way your story impacts the story of your responder, as well as how to enhance the hope this life can bring you.
 We can also help with the disconnect and lost intimacy in your relationship with your responder, finding comfort through the chaos of the lifestyle.

-First Responder Spouses Individual Counseling sessions last between 45-50 minutes and cost $100 per session.
+First Responder Spouses Individual Counseling sessions last between 45-50 minutes.
+To know the fees and costs for sessions, look here.
 Sessions occur on average once every week or two weeks.
 Based on your goals and treatment needs, counseling can be as brief as 8-10 sessions or can be longer-term over a year or two.

 "I'm not in love with the uniform, I'm in love with the one wearing it."